traceychung/traceychung/README.md

 ### Hi there, I'm Tracey 👋

-I'm a <b>full-stack software engineer<b> who is an eager learner and a passionate problem solver.
+I'm a full-stack software engineer who is an eager learner and a passionate problem solver.
 Since being accepted to Code in Place in 2020, I have fallen in love with the process of coding -- everything from breaking down problems, to debugging code and finally seeing how everything comes together.
 I’m excited to explore all that this field has to offer and continue growing as a software engineer.

 - 🌱 I’m currently learning: React Redux
 - 📫 How to reach me: traceychungdev@gmail.com